Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 Before changing everything, make sure the basics are correct.

 Review portion sizes.
 Check liquid calories.
 Be honest about weekends.
-A short food audit can reveal where the deficit disappeared.

-Protein is one of the most useful tools during fat loss.
 It supports muscle retention.
 It helps fullness.
-It can also improve diet quality.
+It can improve diet quality.

 If you need help here, read this science-based protein guide.

-Sleep affects hunger, cravings, stress, recovery, and training output.
-Poor sleep can make a good fat loss plan much harder to maintain.
+Poor sleep can make a good fat-loss plan much harder to maintain.

-Sleep is not a minor detail.
-It is part of the system.
 You can explore this topic more in this guide on sleep and weight loss.

 Do not focus only on gym sessions.
-Focus on total daily movement too.

-More walking.
-More steps.
-Less sitting.
 These small changes can raise energy output without adding too much recovery stress.

 Doing hard workouts is good.
-But doing smart workouts is better.

-Try to maintain strength.
-Track lifts.
-Keep intensity purposeful.
 This helps protect lean mass during fat loss and can improve overall body composition.

-7. Build a more sustainable plan
+7. Build a More Sustainable Plan

-Many people fail because they try to do too much at once.
 Calories get too low.
 Cardio gets too high.
 Stress goes up.
 Recovery goes down.

 A plan that feels aggressive for one week may fail by week four.
-A plan that feels realistic can keep working longer.

 For a broader overview of sustainable nutrition and fat loss, see this evidence-based fat loss nutrition guide.